 Good scores are more common than bad, because fortunately good products are more common than bad.

 Udog's Tensione Pure Blacks are a comfortable pair of cycling shoes thanks to a great sole shape and an upper that wraps around your feet, with the laces giving an even spread of pressure.
-The sole is a little on the soft side, though, making them a little less desirable for those putting out plenty of power.
+The sole is a little on the soft side, though, making them a little less desirable for those putting out plenty of power, but in that regard it's much the same as other shoes at this price point.

 The Tensiones share many of the design cues of Udog's more expensive Cimas for a lump of money less – £90 less, to be precise.